violettesnow/insurance-compact-vault/README.md

 This vault tracks the [Membership Selection Method](https://www.insurancecompact.org/regulator-resources/membership) to identify high-volatility seats.
 * **Next Major Cycle (2026):** Georgia, Kansas, Oklahoma.
 * **Next Major Cycle (2028):** Delaware, Montana, North Carolina, North Dakota, Washington.

+* Strategic Insight: May 2024 D.C.
+Roundtable Summary
+The May 2024 D.C.
+Roundtable focused on bridging the gap between traditional regulation and modern product innovation.
+Key takeaways for this vault include:

+AI in Product Regulation: Discussions highlighted the potential for leveraging Artificial Intelligence to accelerate the review of Compact filings and improve overall regulatory efficiencies.

+Product Innovation Pilot: A proposal was generated for a pilot program to review products or features that fall outside current Uniform Standards, emphasizing the need for a formal "innovation forum".

+Operational Focus: Industry feedback stressed the importance of quicker turnaround times for standards development to keep pace with rapid technological shifts 1